Being happy to take creative liberties with their lyrics, My Little Airport paints vivid waves of emotions through their heartfelt indie pop tunes.

 And with Good “Trip”… We’re socially conditioned to follow many unnecessary rules in life.
 It becomes clear that you’ve subconsciously suppressed a bunch of stuff on a daily basis when you’re mildly stoned (in Amsterdam), hence Good Trip, meaning you’re finally confronting it.
 It could be simple as following the sequence of breakfast, lunch, dinner… Why couldn’t I just get ice-cream before dinner?
 Do things that make you happy without depending your actions on antiquated rules.

 Do you censor yourself in music writing – political or personal – since a lot of your songs are very political and might have raised some eyebrows?

-P: Since some of the songs already got red flagged in China, that ship has sailed, I no longer care about it.
+P: Since some of the songs already got red-flagged in China, that ship has sailed, I no longer care about it.
 Also, the political climate in the past two years has gotten even worse, I probably have reached a point where I feel too hopeless about the situation to even write about it anymore.

-N: For me, if you’re talking about self-censorship that are apolitical, yes.
+N: For me, if you’re talking about self-censorship that is apolitical, yes.
 With our new song Heart, the lyrics were first written as “I reveal my heart” (我把心打開) and I was pondering whether I should change it to “my heart reveals itself” (我的心打開)… Because it would appear to be more transcendental and poetic right?
 When I asked for Ah P’s opinions, he told me that I didn’t have to put myself on a pedestal or trying to sound smart.
 Sincerity will prevail when you stay grounded and be authentic.